9uant-brain/FET-Compressor-Build/README.md

 Also, BAT43 diodes are used not only for rectification, but because they have a low forward voltage.
 If VF were too high, much of the signal would be lost — and the FET only responds to relatively high gate signals.

-I actually measured how the rectified signal appears — you can see the result in the picture below.
+I measured the rectified output to observe its actual shape — the captured waveform is shown below.

 <p align='center'>
  <img src=asset/waveform2.jpg width="30%" height="30%">